 A compelling design is more than choosing an eye-pleasing color palette or stunning typography.
 Graphic designing is a craft where designers convey important messages through visual content.

 It requires the implementation of visual hierarchy, page layout techniques, and imagery to align with the specific requirements of a design.
-The creative geniuses also focus on displaying the elements in a logical order to develop an interactive design and stimulate the user's experience.
+Creative geniuses also focus on displaying the elements logically to develop an interactive design and stimulate the user's experience.

 You can also craft your project brief using a tool called Jotform.
-The tool enables you to make simple forms that you can share with your client to get whatever information you would need.
+The tool enables you to make simple forms to share with your client to get whatever information you need.

-Once you understand the brief and understand what the client is expecting from you, it's time to carry out market research.
+Once you understand the brief and understand what the client expects from you, it's time to conduct market research.
 Researching is also helpful in determining the direction you'll be taking to move your design project.
 It also allows understanding factors such as your client's competitors or what their target audience responds to.

 Moreover, researching before starting your design project provides insights into what is currently trending in the industry.
 It also allows understanding factors such as your client's competitors or what their target audience engages with.
 You can look at the client's competitor's designs as a source of inspiration.
 However, you shouldn't copy the design.

 The research phase also allows you to analyze what works, what doesn't, and how you can improve your design.
 And you can always go for alternate resources to gather as much information about the client's competitors as possible.
 Apart from Google, you can use tools such as Ahrefs or Buzzsumo to identify them, Google Maps to know where they are, and explore industry directories such as Check a Trade or Yelp.

 Finding inspiration for your project is essential to start designing.
 However, it would help if you organized it to transform your inspiration into a cohesive base that enables you to build a design that impresses clients and engages the audience.